 As you’ve most likely heard, the layout for Facebook Pages has changed — again!
 Custom Facebook apps have moved to the left-hand side of the page but you can also choose one app to appear in the top menu bar.

-The update is rolling out slowly; we’ve only seen a few businesses that have it.
 According to Facebook, the new streamlined look for Pages is meant to make it easier for people to find the tools they use most.
 Some of the biggest changes to note are a single column News Feed so status updates will all appear in the same column; a large call-out to the business’s “About” section on the left-hand column; easier access to key admin roles, and a “Pages to Watch” feature which allows admins to create a list of Pages similar to their own, making it easy to compare performances.

 At ShortStack, we’re excited about the new Page design.
 It’s clean and easy to follow.
 As we noted above, apps have been moved to the left-hand side, plus you can choose to feature a single app on the menu bar.
 All apps are listed in the drop-down “More” menu as shown above.
 For businesses hosting apps, this means that campaigns are highlighted in two different places on the Timeline.